igorshubovych/markdownlint-cli/README.md

-    -j, --json                                  write issues in json format -o, --output [outputFile]                   write issues to file (no console) -p, --ignore-path [file]                    path to file with ignore pattern(s) -r, --rules  [file|directory|glob|package]  custom rule files
+    -j, --json                                  write issues in json format -o, --output [outputFile]                   write issues to file (no console) -p, --ignore-path [file]                    path to file with ignore pattern(s) -q, --quiet                                 do not write issues to STDOUT -r, --rules  [file|directory|glob|package]  custom rule files
     -s, --stdin                                 read from STDIN (does not work with files)
 ```